 This article was written in collaboration with the Council for Estate Agencies.
 All views expressed are the independent opinion of DollarsAndSense.sg

-Most of us might know that property agents do not receive a fixed monthly salary.
+Most of us might know that most property agents do not receive a fixed monthly salary.
 Rather, they are remunerated by the clients who appoint them whenever a transaction is successful.
-This could apply to buying, selling or renting a property.
+This could apply to buying, selling, or renting a property.

 It’s important to note that it’s illegal for a property agent to be taking commission from both parties (i.e. buyer and seller, tenant and landlord) of a transaction.
 Doing so would be considered as dual representation and is against the law.